UoB-COMSM0166/2025-group-27/README.md

 The decision to use P5.js, a lightweight JavaScript library, was made with performance optimization in mind, ensuring the game runs efficiently across a variety of devices.
 This choice also supports accessibility, as it makes the game playable on lower-spec hardware, reducing the need for players to have high-performance systems to enjoy the game. **Reflection**: While P5.js was a suitable choice for the scope and goals of the project, its limitations became apparent as we encountered performance bottlenecks in handling more complex game mechanics.
 In future projects, we might explore more robust frameworks or game engines to provide better performance for more intricate game designs.
 This would also allow us to implement additional technical features that could enhance gameplay and user experience, without compromising performance.

+---

+### 8.4 Sustainability-Oriented Requirements

+Informed by the **Sustainability Awareness Framework (SusAF)** and software engineering principles, we identified a set of user requirements in **Glitchwood** that align with environmental, social, and technical sustainability goals.
+These sustainability-driven requirements were considered during the early design and implementation phases.

+#### Environmental Requirements
+- As a **developer**, I want to minimize frame-based animations and visual effects so that the game reduces GPU usage and energy consumption.
+- As a **project maintainer**, I want to reuse code modules (e.g., for spawning and UI handling) to avoid redundancy and reduce maintenance overhead.

+#### Social Requirements
+- As a **casual player**, I want an accessible “Easy Mode” so that I can enjoy the game without frustration or performance stress.
+- As a **player with color sensitivity**, I want clear visual contrast and optional HUD scaling to improve readability.

+#### Technical Requirements
+- As a **developer**, I want to build modular features (e.g., weather and pets) so that the game can evolve without major code rewrites.
+- As a **tester**, I want a browser-based deployment so that testing and feedback can happen cross-platform without additional installations.

 [Back to Table of Contents](#table-of-contents)

 ## 9 Conclusion